 Other Useful Information

-- Or, if you’re up for more of a challenge, embark on a longer walk to The Roaches via Hen Cloud from The Roaches Tea Rooms.
+If you’re up for more of a challenge, embark on a longer The Roaches hike via Hen Cloud from The Roaches Tea Rooms.
 Parking is available here for just £2 for the day.

 The Roaches and Lud’s Church Walk